Mount St. Mary's University: Moorings

 Moorings, the Mount's undergraduate critical humanities journal, published its first issue in 2016.
 Moorings accepts essay submissions primarily in History, English, Communications, Art, Music, and Theater.
 The journal attempts to maintain a balance in subjects while remaining dedicated to a high quality of academic work.
 Moorings also accepts student art submissions for cover artwork and provides a monetary prize for best essays and artwork.
 Although Moorings has an interdisciplinary panel of faculty advisors, the journal is almost entirely student-run with its editor-in-chief position passed down among students, making it unique among the Mount's journals.
 It also offers a double-blind peer review processes which both grades and edits written submissions.

 Athletics

-Mount St. Mary's (MSM or The Mount) athletic teams are the Mountaineers.
-The university is a member of the Division I level of the National Collegiate Athletic Association (NCAA), primarily competing in the Metro Atlantic Athletic Conference (MAAC) since the 2022–2023 academic year.
-The Mountaineers previously competed in the Northeast Conference (NEC) from the 1989–90 season to 2021–22, the Mason–Dixon Conference at the NCAA Division II level: the first variation of it from 1940–41 to 1977–78; and the second variation from 1983–84 to 1987–88.
+Mount St. Mary's athletic teams compete as "the Mountaineers" at the Division I level of the National Collegiate Athletic Association (NCAA).
+The Mount is a member of the Metro Atlantic Athletic Conference (MAAC) since 2022–2023, having previously held membership in the Northeast Conference (NEC) from 1989–90 to 2021–22, and the Mason–Dixon Conference, at the NCAA Division II level, from 1940–41 to 1977–78 and from 1983–84 to 1987–88.

 The Mount competes in 22 intercollegiate sports: Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, swimming & diving, tennis, track & field and water polo; while women's sports include basketball, bowling, cross country, golf, lacrosse, rugby, soccer, softball, swimming & diving, tennis, track & field and water polo.

-On April 27, 2022, Mount St. Mary's announced that they would be joining the Metro Atlantic Athletic Conference (MAAC) starting in July 2022.